arthurvguide/ask-japanese/README.md

  [Back to Table of contents](#table-of-contents)

+- The Responsive Design was tested using Chrome Dev Tool.
+It looks responsive on mobile, tablets and on large screen devices.

 ## Deployment
 ### Forking the GitHub Repository
 To make a clone, or 'Fork' this repository, follow the steps below.